libertypi/rina/README.md

 ## Installation

 To get started, you'll need Python 3.
-Then clone the GitHub repository and install the required packages:
+Then clone the GitHub repository and install the package:

 ```bash
 git clone https://github.com/libertypi/rina.git